Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating a basic Grand Strategy Renderer.md

 ### Introduction
 *Explain what the audience can expect out of this article.
 Explain what you are going to explain.*

-How to create in OpenGL a procedural mesh that can serve as a basis for more complex grand strategy map modes.

 ### Body
 *This can be thought of as the story of the project.
 What are did you set out to create?
 What did you actually get done?
 What features does it have?*